Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Again, very personal, and it might also relate to your budget… but not only!

-I always recommend staying away from international chain hotels, but simply because that is my travel philosophy when it comes to such an authentic and traditional destination.
-However, if you prefer international resorts you will find them, and some are stunning!
+I always recommend staying away from international chain hotels simply because that is my travel philosophy when it comes to such an authentic and traditional destination.
+However, if you prefer international resorts, you will find them; some are stunning!

-However, there also are extremely beautiful hotels in Crete owned and managed by local companies and many are family-run properties.
+However, there are extremely beautiful hotels in Crete owned and managed by local companies, and many are family-run properties.

 And you feel the difference because of the personalized services and extra care and attention.

-Rental homes can also be great, especially for families with small kids who have dietary needs that for moms might be simple but that not all hotels can accommodate.
-In that case, rental homes are much better.
+Rental homes can also be great, especially for families with small kids who have dietary needs that might be simple for moms but that not all hotels can accommodate.

 Is it better to stay in the old town or the city center?
 (Applies both to Rethymnon and Chania)